SEB E-bike Buyer’s Guide

 So what’s next?

 The only way to buy an ebike is to head into a store that has a wide range of electric bikes on offer to view and ultimately take out for a decent test ride.
 As we have the widest range of ebikes of any store in the country we would suggest you can’t go past one of our stores.
-We have two stores in Sydney, one in Canberra and rental bikes available in Kangaroo Valley on the south coast.
+We have three stores in Sydney and one in Canberra.

 We will get you on at least three to five ebikes of different designs and price points so you have a proper understanding of what is available and become an afficiando of all things electric.
 It’s not an easy choice when there is so much on the market now but let us guide you in store so that you get the ideal ebike for you.
 It’s going to be the best money you’ve ever spent on yourself and will transform your life from the day you buy it. 👍⚡️🚴🏻♀️🚴🏻🤘